 Sportfishing Pin Awards - Anglers receive bronze pins for catching fish of certain minimum weight requirements for 22 species.
-Anglers must have their catch weighed at a certified scale from any location and submit an affidavit and photo of their catch to the Sportfishing Awards Coordinator.
-Additionally, anglers who catch the largest fish in each category receive a gold pin and plaque commemorating their accomplishment.
-Traditionally, the "gold pin winners" are honored every February at a special Sportfish Awards Ceremony held in Worcester.
+Anglers must have their catch weighed at a certified scale and submit an affidavit and photo of their catch to the Sportfishing Awards Coordinator.
+Anglers who catch the largest fish in each category receive a gold pin and plaque commemorating their accomplishment.
+"Gold pin winners" are honored each year at a special ceremony (date and location announced each spring).
 Nearly 500 pins are awarded annually.
-Beginning in 2005, a youth category was added to recognize anglers 17 years and younger for their accomplishments.

-Angler of the Year Award -- Beginning in 2003, the Division of Fisheries & Wildlife began recognizing the angler who submitted the most species qualifying for "pin fish" during the calendar year.
+Angler of the Year Award - The Division of Fisheries & Wildlife recognizes the angler who submitted the most species qualifying for "pin fish" during the calendar year.
 This part of the program is designed in part to promote awareness of some of the Commonwealth's underutilized species and to recognize an angler's ability to catch a wide variety of large fish species.
 Some anglers become specialists, studying the habits of specific species and learning how to target them, while others become generalists seeking out all the species that the state's waters have to offer.
 This award is also a way to recognize that the motivations for angling are as diverse as the anglers themselves!
 The Angler of the Year is also honored along with the gold pin winners at the Sportfishing Awards Ceremony.

 Record Breaking Catch?